 Couples group therapy in MT involves working with other spouses who are also experiencing relationship problems.
 This affords participants the opportunity to work together to resolve conflicts.
 Partners gain insight and support from one another, and discuss the results of their homework in a safe and open environment with the Gottman trained couples therapist.

 Communication problems can deteriorate a relationship from the inside out, causing lasting frustration and resentment.
-Partners counseling in Kalispell and across MT offers a solution for those in a wide range of relationships and circumstances.
+Partners counseling offers a solution for those in a wide range of relationships and circumstances.

 Gottman Couples Counseling can help alleviate communication problems between committed or already-married partners, those who are co-parenting with an ex-spouse, navigating separation or divorce, or experiencing the aftermath of infidelity.